impee

 Car Sheild half off

-18) Lower Hoses & Clips to remove
+14) Lower Hoses & Expanding Rivet to Remove

 This is a photo taken whilst underneath the car.